 Reserves Information for Faculty

-- Traditional reserves are hard copy items (books, journals, videos, DVDs, etc) that may be checked out at the Ask Here Desk for a specified amount of time.
+- Traditional reserves are physical items (books, journals, videos, DVDs, etc) that may be checked out at the Information Desk for a specified amount of time.

 - E-Reserves (usually articles or chapters) are available online as PDF downloads.
 They could also be PowerPoint slides, Word documents or other electronic files.
-Students will need a password (provided) from their instructor to access the PDFs.
+Students will need a password (provided by their instructor) to access the PDFs.

 How to put items on reserve: the basics

 Allow up to 2 working days for items to be processed.

 - Submit items to the Main Circulation Desk at Cowles Library with a note that includes your name, course number and title, and password preference.

 - We’ll scan your personal copy of a book chapter, article, practice test, or similar item into a PDF file for your students to view online.